 Once again, I was faced with wanting Chinese food and not having the luxury of picking up the phone and having access to delicious takeout.
 Strangely, I wanted Gu Lao Ròu, AKA sweet and sour pork, not normally one of my favorites.

-Then came the whole process of realizing that I did not have pork in the freezer, that I did have ground beef, remembering that I had my parents Chinese cookbook (written by the Franciscan nuns' order in Hong King where my parents took cooking classes back in the early 60s), locating it in the appropriate box in the basement while thinking of happy memories of eating the sweet and sour meatballs whose recipes it contained, reading the recipe and being shocked by the amount of sugar and the fact that the recipe contained pineapple juice, which I did not have on hand either.
+Then came the whole process of realizing that I did not have pork in the freezer, but that I did have ground beef, remembering that I had my parents Chinese cookbook (written by the Franciscan nuns' order in Hong King where my parents took cooking classes back in the early 60s), locating it in the appropriate box in the basement while thinking of happy memories of eating the sweet and sour meatballs whose recipes it contained, reading the recipe and being shocked by the amount of sugar and the fact that the recipe contained pineapple juice, which I did not have on hand either.

 Here is the recipe that I should have made.

 1/3 cup carrots, peeled and cut into triangular shapes as above

 1/3 cup red pepper, cut into bite-sized pieces